guyr18/CSCI-2530/README.md

 my familiarity of common data structures, memory control, and other algorithms.

 All coursework is completed in C++ using the GNU Compiler.
+If you would like to experiment with the source code provided in this repository I recommend that you test such code with the following flags in a G++ or GNU
+compiler:

+    <b>-g -Wall -W -Wshadow -O</b>

+# Lasting Note
+This repository has been uploaded as a representation of my coursework and as educational material to those whom may seek it.
+I am not responsible for, nor do I condone academic plagiarism conducted from the material / source code found within this repository.